syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/step.md

 # Adding Stepper Steps

 The `steps` property can be used to add the Stepper steps.
-The steps collections represents the options to be rendered for each step within the stepper.
+The steps collections represent the options for each step within the stepper.

 ## Icon

 The `iconCss` property allows us to specify and customize an icon for each step.

 {% tabs %}